WastefulNick/npst-2020/README.md

 ![Sneaky](sneaky_flag.png)

+## December 14th
+TODO: this

+## December 15th
+This challenge was very similar to the one on December 7th.
+Once again we received a complex16u file, this time titled `data2.complex16u`.
+After opening it in URH I spent some time clicking around, but it seemed that no matter what I did, the binary representation of the signal was nonsense.
+After a while of clicking I found the `Decoding` tab (under Edit).
+I pasted in the binary string URH gave me for the signal, and tried all of the different decoding methods. `Manchester II` decoding gave the flag: `PST{m4nch3st3r_3nc0d1ng_1s_4_l0t_0f_fun!}`.

+## December 16th
+TODO: this

 ## December 17th
 This day was quite similar to the 8th, but of course a tiny bit harder.
 We were told that they had been listening to an SPST's agent's phone, and that the network operator had sent data according to ETSI232-1.
 [ETSI232-1 is a standard for Lawful Interception (LI); Handover Interface and Service-Specific Details (SSD) for IP delivery;](https://www.etsi.org/deliver/etsi_ts/102200_102299/10223201/03.20.01_60/ts_10223201v032001p.pdf).
 Included were 2 files, `ETSI232-1.txt` (an ASN.1 schema) and `data.b64.txt` (base64 encoded data).
 This time I actually knew how asn1tools worked, and I was able to make it properly decode the data.b64 according to the schema.
 I used this Pyhthon script to decode:
 ```